 See the recipe card for quantities.

-- Couscous - use the precooked, instant variety couscous that is found in most stores.
+- Couscous - Use the pre-cooked, instant variety that you get in supermarkets.

-- Kidney Beans - I use the canned variety.
-If you do not have kidney beans, go ahead and use whatever canned beans you have - chickpeas, rosecoco, black eyed or lima - choice is yours.
+- Kidney beans - I use the canned variety.
+If you do not have kidney beans, go ahead and use whatever canned beans you have - chickpeas, rosecoco, black-eyed, or lima - the choice is yours.
 The idea is to have a good ratio of protein in this dish.

-- Pantry staple vegetables - red onion (or any other), carrot and bell pepper (capsicum.
-Use any colored peppers I like to use contrasting colors!
+- Pantry staple vegetables - onion, carrot, and bell pepper (capsicum).
+Use any colored peppers - I like to use contrasting colors!

 - Oil - I strongly recommend using extra virgin olive oil.
 If not available, use any other good quality oil that has good fats.

-- Spices - ground turmeric, ground coriander, ground cumin, paprika, ground cinnamon (of course!) and salt.
+- Spices - Turmeric, ground coriander, ground cumin, paprika, ground cinnamon, and salt.
 Simple spices that bring great taste and health benefits!

-- Ginger - Garlic Paste - I could grate/mince ginger and garlic, but the paste of ginger and garlic makes it a lot easier.
-We are in a rush, remember!
+- Ginger-Garlic Paste - You could grate or mince ginger and garlic, but the paste of ginger and garlic makes it a lot easier and saves time!

 I just love the smell of anything with cinnamon in it and use it generously in my cooking - both whole and as a ground spice.

-Although the sweet, woody flavor of cinnamon is generally associated with baking, sweets and pancakes (as I have in eggless pancakes), this spice works equally well in savory dishes too!
-In this aromatic and mild pulav rice, I have used whole cinnamon stick while in this zucchini Indian recipe, it is in the garam masala.
+Although the sweet, woody flavor of cinnamon is generally associated with baking, sweets, and pancakes (these eggless pancakes), this spice works equally well in savory dishes.
+In this aromatic and mild pulav rice, I have used whole cinnamon sticks and in this zucchini Indian recipe, it is there in the garam masala.

 How do you cook couscous?

-The pre cooked, instant variety that we find in supermarkets do not require cooking.
+The pre-cooked, instant variety that we find in supermarkets does not require cooking.

 Follow these tips to get the perfect texture:

-- Soak the couscous in hot stock (or water) in the ratio 1:1.
+- Soak the couscous in hot stock (or water) in a ratio of 1:1.
 That is, if you take 1 cup of couscous, you will need to soak it in 1 cup of hot stock/ water.
-It is important to bear in mind that the stock/water must be just boiled.
+It is important to bear in mind that the water (or stock) must be hot.

 - Cover the bowl with a lid and let it sit for 10 minutes.

-See the recipe card for detailed instructions, notes and video.
+See the recipe card for detailed instructions, notes, and a video.

-- Make the stock: Dissolve the stock cube in hot water and keep aside.
+- Make the stock: Dissolve the stock cube in hot water.